Budget and build your savings

-The easiest way to work out how much money you’ll need for your trip is to work out a daily estimate of your expenses and multiple that by the number of days you’ll be there.
+Work out how much money you’ll need for your trip by working out a daily estimate of your expenses and multiple that by the number of days you’ll be there.

-- transport (bus, taxi, train etc.)
+- Transport (bus, taxi, ferry, train etc.)

-- food and drinks
+- Food and drinks (including tips)

-- phone and internet
+- Phone and internet

-- activities and tour
+- Activities and tours